Downtown Business Resources for COVID-19

 - Tourism/Retail Task Force Recommendations: The following recommendations were submitted to the Governor via the Department of Commerce on April 30.
 At a minimum, safe, contactless curbside pickup should begin as quickly as possible for all retail.
 You can download a copy of these documents here: Task Force Recommendations / Checklist for Retailers / Checklist for Customers

 - From the MD Office of Tourism Development (OTD) Resources: Five easy steps to make sure you’re getting the benefit of OTD support in promoting your business and events.

-Click on the tabs below to show details related to each Executive Order issued by the Governor.
+Click on the tabs below to show details related to each Executive Order issued by the Governor and/or Regulations set by Frederick County.
 Questions concerning the Governor’s executive orders should be directed to the Governor’s Office of Legal Counsel at 410.974.3901 or online at governor.maryland.gov/

 If you are unsure of your current occupancy load use the City of Frederick’s Capacity Calculator.
 If you have other questions about policies specific to Frederick County, contact fchdBusinessInfo@